You know this day.

-Meetings tend to shift and swerve and sometimes veer into unexpected directions.
+Meetings tend to shift and swerve.
+Sometimes they veer into unexpected directions.
 We have all sat in that meeting where a topic was covered, the conversation has moved on, and someone harps on something that was talked about and tabled 15 minutes ago.
 Dude, you think to yourself, we’re done with that one.
 Move on!

 The individual who harks back to previous matters has not transitioned to where the conversation has evolved.
-S/he has simply not noticed.
-S/he has not adjusted or transitioned, along with the tenor and flow of the conversation.
+They simply have not noticed.
+They have not adjusted or transitioned with theflow of the conversation.

 A 15-Second Reset is internal.
 It happens in the midst of a conversation.
 It is based on our observation of the collective mood of the moment.
-I guess this topic is done.
-There is no collective appetite to kick this around anymore.
+This topic is done.
+There is no collective appetite to kick this around anymore, even though it really matters to me.
 Let me switch along with the group.

 Simple.
 Helpful.
 Quick.
 And most importantly, conscious.

-A transition mindset is a true self-management mindset.
+A transition mindset is an essential self-management mindset.

 Simple stuff.
 Powerful.